-You have the right to be treated fairly and with respect by the police
+You have the right to be treated fairly by the police

-You do not have to say anything to the police BUT if you are later charged with a crime and you have not mentioned, when questioned, something that you later rely on in court, then this may be taken into account when deciding if you are guilty.
+You do not have to say anything to the police BUT if you are later charged with a crime and you have not mentioned, when questioned, something that you later rely on in court, then the Court can be asked to make a 'negative inference' of this.
+This is to encourage people to give any reasonable explanation they have at an early stage, rather than waiting until a trial.
+This can be complicated to consider when at the station, so it's important to insist on seeing a Solicitor for advice before you are interviewed.

 There may be good reason why you do not wish to say anything to the Police, and you should not be intimidated into answering questions.
-Get a solicitor down to see you in the police Station as soon as possible.
+Get a solicitor down to see you in the police station as soon as possible.